-Evidence of familial vulnerability for epilepsy and psychosisMay 2nd, 2012 in Diseases, Conditions, Syndromes /
+Evidence of familial vulnerability for epilepsy and psychosisMay 2, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Although the two disorders may seem dissimilar, epilepsy and psychosis are associated.
 Individuals with epilepsy are more likely to have schizophrenia, and a family history of epilepsy is a risk factor for psychosis.
 It is not known whether the converse is true, i.e., whether a family history of psychosis is a risk factor for epilepsy.